AdnanCodes/gingkob/README.md

   </a>
 </p>

-> The source code for Gingko B. This is a static React app
+> The source code for Gingko B. This is a static React app showcasing info from Gingoko B.

 ### 🏠 [Homepage]()